Dogfight (musical)

-Dogfight is a musical with music and lyrics by Pasek & Paul and a book by Peter Duchan.
-It is an adaptation of Nancy Savoca's 1991 film Dogfight.
-The musical premiered Off-Broadway at the Second Stage Theatre in 2012, and in August 2014, the musical had its European premiere at the Southwark Playhouse in London.
+Dogfight is a stage musical with music and lyrics by Benj Pasek and Justin Paul, and a book by Peter Duchan.
+It is based on the 1991 film of the same name.
+The musical premiered off-Broadway at the Second Stage Theatre in 2012, and in August 2014, the musical had its European premiere at the Southwark Playhouse in London.

 Productions

 The musical opened on July 16, 2012 at the Second Stage Theatre, after previews from June 27, and concluded its limited run on August 19 after 23 previews and 40 regular performances.
 The show was directed by Joe Mantello and choreographed by Christopher Gattelli.
-Its original production starred Lindsay Mendez as Rose.
-Derek Klena as Eddie, and Josh Segarra as Boland.
+Its original production starred Lindsay Mendez as Rose, Derek Klena as Eddie, and Josh Segarra as Boland.
 The cast also included Nick Blaemire, Annaleigh Ashford, Steven Booth, Becca Ayers, Adam Halpin, Dierdre Friel, F. Michael Haynie, and James Moye.
 David Zinn designed sets and costumes and Paul Gallo designed the lights.

 The show received rave reviews for its writers and for leading lady Lindsay Mendez's performance.

 The original cast recording was released on April 30, 2013.